NXT Stand & Deliver (2022): Storylines

-On January 4, 2022, at NXT: New Year's Evil, Cora Jade and Raquel González failed to defeat Toxic Attraction leader Mandy Rose in a triple threat match for the NXT Women's Championship.
-González and Jade then entered that year's Women's Dusty Rhodes Tag Team Classic tournament, where they were eliminated in the semifinals at Roadblock after interference from the other members of Toxic Attraction, NXT Women's Tag Team Champions Gigi Dolin and Jacy Jayne.
+On January 4 at NXT: New Year's Evil, Cora Jade and Raquel González failed to defeat Toxic Attraction leader Mandy Rose in a triple threat match for the NXT Women's Championship.
+González and Jade then entered that year's Women's Dusty Rhodes Tag Team Classic tournament, where they were eliminated in the semifinals at NXT: Roadblock after interference from the other members of Toxic Attraction, NXT Women's Tag Team Champions Gigi Dolin and Jacy Jayne.
 Later that night, after the other semifinal match, Jade attacked Rose in the "Toxic Lounge".
 The following week, Jade stole all of the title belts from Toxic Attraction, with Dolin and Jayne being trapped when they tried to retrieve the tag title belts.
 As Jade tried to leave the Performance Center with the NXT Women's Championship belt, Rose attacked her and spray-painted the back of Jade, setting up a match between Jade and Rose for the NXT Women's Championship at Stand & Deliver.
 On the March 29 episode, González saved Dakota Kai from a three-on-one beatdown from Rose, Dolin, and Jayne.
 Later that night, a tag team match pitting Dolin and Jayne against González and Kai for the tag titles was scheduled for the Stand & Deliver pre-show.

 Also in January, Kay Lee Ray began feuding with Toxic Attraction (Mandy Rose, Gigi Dolin, and Jacy Jayne).
 This led to an NXT Women's Championship match on the February 8 episode of NXT, where Ray failed to win the title from Rose.
 Afterwards, Io Shirai prevented Ray from a beatdown from Toxic Attraction.
 Shirai and Ray then entered the 2022 Women's Dusty Rhodes Tag Team Classic, where they defeated Dakota Kai and Wendy Choo in the finals to win the tournament.
 Afterwards, they challenged Rose for the NXT Women's Championship, turning the title match into a fatal four-way match.

-After defeating MSK (Nash Carter and Wes Lee) to win the 2022 Men's Dusty Rhodes Tag Team Classic at NXT Vengeance Day, The Creed Brothers (Brutus Creed and Julius Creed) were granted an NXT Tag Team Championship match against champions Imperium (Fabian Aichner and Marcel Barthel) at Roadblock, but they were mysteriously attacked backstage.
+After defeating MSK (Nash Carter and Wes Lee) to win the 2022 Men's Dusty Rhodes Tag Team Classic at NXT: Vengeance Day, The Creed Brothers (Brutus Creed and Julius Creed) were granted an NXT Tag Team Championship match against champions Imperium (Fabian Aichner and Marcel Barthel) at NXT: Roadblock, but they were mysteriously attacked backstage.
 MSK replaced them in the match, which ended in a no-contest when Julius and Brutus attacked both teams.
 The following week, The Creed Brothers demanded to know who attacked them.
-MSK then claimed that they did not attack them, but they deserved a match for the tag team titles.
-Imperium interrupted and attacked both teams, stating that they would defend the titles against both teams as they did not fear anyone.
-Later that night, a triple threat tag team match between the three teams for the titles was scheduled for Stand & Deliver.
+MSK then claimed that they did not attack them, but they deserved a tag team title match.
+Imperium interrupted and attacked both teams, stating that they would defend the title against both teams as they did not fear anyone.
+Later that night, a triple threat tag team match between the three teams for the title was scheduled for Stand & Deliver.